sknief/honours/NAR/ODE_models/README.md

 Version | Description | Build Status
 ------------- | ------------- | -------------
-V1 | Experimental Barebone Coding Version | ***WIP***
+V1.0 | Experimental Barebone Coding Version | ***WIP***
-V2 | First Bug-Free Release | ***Not Started Yet***
+V1.1 | Same as above but used the Step-function rather than Hill function | ***WIP*** V2 | First Bug-Free Release | ***Not Started Yet***
 V3 | HPC-ready Model | ***Not Started Yet***

 Please Note that this Versions system corresponds both to the SliM model AND its corresponding R script - these will have the same version number!
+An X instead of a secondary number indicates that the current SliM model is used with multiple scripts and is still being tested.

 ----